dvon/cgbk/lessons/Transformations (Part 2).md

 ~~~

 As you might guess from the title of this section, the image
-generated by this code should match example 3 from the previous
+generated by this code would match what was generated by
-lesson.
+the previous lesson's "Squares in Different Places" example.

-@.  *Implement the `multiply`, `scale`,
+Exercise #: *Implement the `multiply`, `scale`,
 and `translate` functions listed above so that
-    you have a working program for example 1 (from this lesson).*
+you have a working program for the example above.*

 *To help you test your functions, here's a function that
 prints a 16-element JavaScript array in the browser console.*